Rolling Sink: Bridging Limited-Horizon Training and Open-Ended Testing in Autoregressive Video Diffusion

 It's worthwhile to note that these empirical studies are analogous to our analysis in Sec.~\ref{sec:ss}, pinning a static prefix of initially self-generated latents effectively stabilizes colors, but noticeable AR drifts persist, e.g., flickers in every several seconds.
 Our analysis (Sec.~\ref{sec:tr}) suggests that this behavior is closely tied to the gap caused by static time indices and semantic content of the sink blocks.
 During LongLive's training, the gap is small within the limited 5s (16 FPS) training window.
 But during testing, this gap increasingly amplifies as the testing duration grows, which destabilizes the AR video synthesis and flickers emerge.
 Some prominent flickers will also cause repetition collapse (Fig.~\ref{fig:why_not_ll}-\ref{fig:why_not_ll_w_lora}).
-In addition, the long-horizon instability of RoPE~\cite{su2024roformer} may also part of the reason: as discussed in DroPE~\cite{gelberg2025extending}, high-frequency dimensions in RoPE quickly saturate due to the rapid rotation angles, making the positional encoding back to the beginning; meanwhile, low-frequency dimensions change their rotation angles too slowly, likewise failing to provide positional information.
+In addition, the long-horizon instability of RoPE~\cite{su2024roformer} may also be part of the reason: as discussed in DroPE~\cite{gelberg2025extending}, high-frequency dimensions in RoPE quickly saturate due to the rapid rotation angles, making the positional encoding back to the beginning; meanwhile, low-frequency dimensions change their rotation angles too slowly, likewise failing to provide positional information.
+Moreover, as revealed in MotionStream~\cite{shin2025motionstream}, during AR video synthesis, the current latent block tends to attend predominantly to the earliest self-generated blocks (e.g., attention sink), which may further contribute to this instability.

 As illustrated in Fig.~\ref{fig:why_not_ll}-\ref{fig:why_not_ll4}, both training (i.e., LongLive) and training-free methods exhibit similar temporal instabilities.
 This supports that keeping the AR cache minimally drifted is only part of the solution, long-horizon stability requires further characteristics, e.g., the sliding in time indices and semantics.

 \textbf{SOTA performance based on Self Forcing.} Even based on Self Forcing~\cite{huang2025self}, the proposed Rolling Sink still achieves superior performance compared with prior representative baselines (i.e., Self Forcing and LongLive~\cite{yang2025longlive}), as demonstrated by extensive experiments (Fig.~\ref{fig:qc}, Fig.~\ref{fig:more_qc_begin}-\ref{fig:more_qc6}, and Tab.~\ref{tab:1min},~\ref{tab:5min}).
 Our method even performs better compared with LongLive (\textbf{w/} LoRA), which is further trained on 1 minute videos (Fig.~\ref{fig:ll_w_lora},~\ref{fig:ll_w_lora2} and Tab.~\ref{tab:ll_w_lora},~\ref{tab:ll_w_lora2}).